Lorentz-violating effects in the Bose-Einstein condensation of an ideal bosonic gas: Introduction

 The study of LIV effects in statistical physics into the context of the SME has been initiated in Ref.\cite{Colladay-stat}, based on the maximum entropy approach.
-There, it was then considered a general nonrelativistic Hamiltonian, containing the Lorentz-violating terms coming from the SME fermion sector \cite{Fermion}.
+There, it was then considered a general nonrelativistic Hamiltonian, containing the Lorentz-violating terms coming from the SME fermion sector \cite {Fermion1,Fermion2,Fermion3,Fermion4,Fermion5,Fermion6,Fermion7,Fermion8}.
 It was shown that the usual laws of thermodynamics remain unaffected and that the relevant corrections appear at the form of rotationally invariant functions of the LIV parameters.
-The theoretical framework developed in Ref. \cite{Colladay-stat} was by first used to analyze the influence of Lorentz violation on Bose-Einstein condensation in Ref. \cite{Colladay-bec}, where it was demonstrated that the Lorentz-violating terms can change the shape and the phase of the ground-state condensate produced by means of trapping techniques.
-Tough, it was also mentioned that these modifications could unlikely serve to state good bounds on the LIV parameters.
+The theoretical framework developed in Ref. \cite{Colladay-stat} was used to analyze the influence of Lorentz violation on Bose-Einstein condensation in Ref. \cite{Colladay-bec}\textbf{. }It was shown the Lorentz-violating terms can change the shape and the phase of the ground-state condensate produced by means of trapping techniques.
 An alternative study of BEC in the LIV framework was recently performed in Ref. \cite{mpla-1} via the use of deformed dispersion relation in statistical physics.
-Moreover, the LIV effects in other thermodynamical systems, as the electromagnetic sector of the SME, have been examined in Refs. /\cite{Casana1, Casana2, Casana3} starting from a finite-temperature-field-theory approach.
+Moreover, the LIV effects in other thermodynamical systems, as the electromagnetic sector of the SME, have been examined in Refs. \cite {Casana1a,Casana1b,Casana2,Casana3} starting from a finite-temperature-field-theory approach.
 Specifically, it was studied the influence of the Lorentz-violating CPT-odd and CPT-even terms on the black body radiation and the anisotropies induced in the angular energy density distribution.